mediapills/big-data-tutorials/src/confluent-kafka/confluent-kafka-101/04-change-topic-partitions-replicas.md

 CREATE STREAM S2 WITH (KAFKA_TOPIC = 'topic2', VALUE_FORMAT = 'JSON', PARTITIONS = 2, REPLICAS = 2) AS SELECT * FROM S1;
 ```

-Test it
+## 8 Run the console Kafka producer

-## 1 Run the console Kafka producer
+To produce data into the original Kafka topic `topic1`, open another terminal window and run the following command to

-To produce data into the original Kafka topic topic1, open another terminal window and run the following command to open a second shell on the broker container:
+open a second shell on the broker container:

 ```
 docker-compose exec broker kafka-console-producer \